-The office maintains adequate and proper emergency supplies (i.e., IV fluids, ambu bag, airway, emergency drugs) with scheduled periodic inspections.
-Medical offices can choose to store supplies on a cart, on a shelf or in an emergency case.
+The office maintains adequate and proper emergency supplies (IV fluids, ambu bag, airway, emergency drugs) with scheduled periodic inspections.
+Medical offices can choose to store supplies on a cart, shelf or in an emergency case.

-The office gets no credit if there are no inspections of the emergency cart supplies, if drugs are expired or if the emergency supplies are inadequate (i.e., an ambu, an airway and emergency drugs without an airway, etc.).
+The office receives no credit if there are no inspections of the emergency cart supplies, if drugs are expired or if the emergency supplies are inadequate (i.e., an ambu, an airway and emergency drugs without an airway, etc.).

-Offices always maintain oxygen.
-Clinical staff should know the location of the oxygen.
-Oxygen should be easily accessible within the office for full credit.
-The office gets no credit if the staff is unaware of the location of the oxygen or if the oxygen is not easily accessible.
+Offices maintain oxygen at all times.
+Clinical staff should know the location of the oxygen and oxygen should be easily accessible within the office for full credit.
+The office receives no credit if the staff is unaware of the location of the oxygen or if the oxygen is not easily accessible.

-Clinical office staff (nurses, technicians, medical office assistants) has current, certified training in CPR and can respond to other emergencies.
-Offices get full credit for current clinical staff certification.
-An office will get no credit if certification is not current for all clinical staff.
+Clinical office staff (nurses, technicians, medical office assistants) has current, certified training in CPR and is able to respond to other emergencies.
+Offices receive full credit for current clinical staff certification.
+An office will receive no credit if certification is not current for all clinical staff.

 Written emergency procedures are available.
-Written protocols on how to manage emergency situations (i.e., cardiac arrest, fire evacuation and natural disaster evacuation) are easily accessible.
-Offices get full credit for written protocols for both medical emergencies and a fire/natural disaster plan.
-Offices get no credit if they have a fire evacuation map without a written protocol.
+Written protocols on how to manage emergency situations, i.e., cardiac arrest, fire evacuation and natural disaster evacuation are easily accessible.
+Offices receive full credit for written protocols for both medical emergencies and a fire/natural disaster plan.
+Offices receive no credit if they have a fire evacuation map without a written protocol.

-Either fire extinguishers are available and maintained or a sprinkler system is present.
-Offices with either method get full credit.
+Fire extinguishers are available and maintained, or a sprinkler system is present.
+Offices with either method receive full credit.

 Offices have an occurrence reporting system to document all in-office accidents and follow-up when necessary on all accidents, injuries and safety hazards that occur within the office.
-Offices with a handwritten log, an incident report, documentation sent to the insurance company, or other emergency care documentation for the injured person get full credit.
+Offices with a handwritten log, an incident report, documentation sent to the insurance company or other emergency care documentation for the injured person receive full credit.

-Offices store and dispose of hazardous wastes in a timely manner and in an acceptable manner to minimize the risk of infection or contamination (i.e., containers for the disposal of needles and other hazardous wastes).
-Offices should use standard (HIV) precautions to get full credit.
+Offices store and dispose of hazardous wastes in a timely manner and in an acceptable manner to minimize the risk of infection or contamination (containers for the disposal of needles and other hazardous wastes).
+Offices should use standard (HIV) precautions for full credit.